elvodqa/BazSharp/spesification.md

 foo: i32; // immutable
 mut foo: i32; // mutable
 foo: i32 : 1; // constant
-foo := 1; // immutable and type is inferred by the compiler
+foo :: 1; // constant and type is inferred by the compiler foo := 1; // immutable and type is inferred by the compiler
 ```